-3. Effective response to sexual assault requires cooperative and coordinated efforts by multiple organizations and commands on, and sometimes off, Marine Corps installations.
-Furthermore, under certain circumstances, arrest/apprehension and criminal prosecution is preferred from a preventive standpoint.
-Therefore, all reports of sexual assault shall be thoroughly investigated to ensure appropriate action can be taken through references (c) and (d), and federal and state law.
+- 1. Sexual assault is a serious crime that is completely incompatible with our core values of honor, courage, and commitment. - 2.
+Effective response to sexual assault requires cooperative and coordinated efforts by multiple organizations and commands on, and sometimes off, Marine Corps installations.
+All reports of sexual assault shall be thoroughly investigated to ensure appropriate action can be taken through references (c), (d), (ct) and federal and state law. - 3.
+Per reference (ct), an unrestricted report of sexual assault must be referred to NCIS for investigation.

-1. Sexual Assault.
-Sexual assault is the intentional sexual contact, characterized by use of force, physical threat or abuse of authority.
-Sexual assault includes rape, nonconsensual sodomy (oral or anal sex), indecent assault (now subsumed under the new Article 120 of reference (c) as abusive sexual contact or wrongful sexual contact), or attempts to commit these acts.

-Sexual assault can occur without regard to gender or spousal relationship or age of victim.

-a.
-Lack of consent was removed as an element of these crimes in the new Article 120 effective October 1, 2007, although it remains a potential defense to certain enumerated crimes.

-b.
-Article 120 of reference (c) was amended by Congress effective for offenses occurring on and after 1 October 2007.
-Several Article 134 offenses were replaced and the number of Article 120 offenses was increased from two - carnal knowledge and rape - to fourteen.
-Rape, sexual assault and other sexrelated offenses are defined in reference (c) and are set forth below:
+- 1. Sexual Assault.
+An intentional sexual act or sexual contact, when the victim does not or cannot consent as defined under the UCMJ in violation of Article 120(a) rape, Article 120(b) sexual assault, Article 120(c) abusive sexual contact, Article 120(d) wrongful sexual contact, Article 125 forcible sodomy, or Article 80 an attempt to commit one of the previously listed offenses. - b.
+Article 120 of reference (c) was amended by Congress effective for offenses occurring between 1 October 2007 and 28 June 2012.
+Article 120 was again amended to apply to offenses committed on or after 28 June 2012.
+Rape, sexual assault, and other sex-related offenses are defined in reference (c) and are set forth below:

 Article Offense

 120(a) Rape

-120(b) Rape of a Child
+120(b) Sexual assault

-120(c) Aggravated Sexual Assault
+120(c) Aggravated sexual contact

-120(d) Aggravated Sexual Assault of a Child

-120(e) Aggravated Sexual Contact

-120(f) Aggravated Sexual Abuse of a Child

-120(g) Aggravated Sexual Contact with a Child

-120(h) Abusive Sexual Contact

-120(i) Abusive Sexual Contact with a Child

-120(j) Indecent Liberty with a Child

-120(1) Forcible Pandering

-120(m) Wrongful Sexual Contact
+120(d) Abusive sexual contact

-125 Forcible Sodomy/Sodomy with a Child
+125 Forcible sodomy/sodomy with a child

-133 Conduct Unbecoming an Officer (involving any sexually

-violent offense or criminal offense of a sexual nature

-against a minor or kidnapping a minor)

-134 Assault with Intent to Commit Rape

-134 Assault with Intent to Commit Sodomy

-134 Kidnapping of a Minor (by a person not parent)

-134 Pornography Involving a Minor

-134 Conduct Prejudicial to Good Order and Discipline

-(involving any sexually violent offense or criminal

-offense of a sexual nature against a minor or

-kidnapping a minor)

 80 Attempt (to commit any of the foregoing)

-81 Conspiracy (to commit any of the foregoing)

-82 Solicitation (to commit any of the foregoing)

-2. Victim.
-A person, male or female, who has suffered direct physical or emotional harm as a result of the commission of a sexual assault offense committed in violation of reference (c), or in violation of the law of another jurisdiction if any portion of the investigation is conducted primarily by the DOD components, including military members and their family members; when stationed outside the continental United States, DOD civilian employees and contractors, and their family members.
-When a victim is under 18 years of age, incompetent, incapacitated, or deceased, the term includes one of the following (in order of precedence): a spouse, legal guardian, parent, child sibling, another family member, or another person designated by the court or the SJA to CMC, or designee.
-The term "victim" does not include an individual involved in the crime as a perpetrator or accomplice, even though the individual may be one of the representatives described previously.

-3. Victim Advocate (VA)/Uniformed Victim Advocate (UVA).
+- 2. Victim.
+A person who has suffered direct physical, emotional, or pecuniary harm as a result of the commission of an offense under the UCMJ the law of another jurisdiction.
+When a victim is a non-service member under 18 years of age, incompetent, incapacitated, or deceased, the term includes a legal representative as designated by a convening authority or a military judge.
+The term "victim" does not include an individual involved in the crime as a perpetrator or accomplice, even though the individual may be one of the representatives described previously. - 3.
+Victim Advocate (VA)/Uniformed Victim Advocate (UVA).
 The VAs in the Personal Services Directorate Family Service Center (FSC) and Family Advocacy Program (FAP) and UVAs assigned to units provide information, guidance and support to victims of domestic violence and sexual assault per reference (an).
 VAs/UVAs are available 24 hours a day, 365 days a year to provide crisis intervention, safety planning, referrals to, and liaison with civilian resources, and support during medical exams and court proceedings.
-Victims are not required to use the military VA/UVA and may use victim advocates from civilian resources.
+Victims are not required to use the military VA/UVA and may use victim advocates from civilian resources. - 4.
+Victim and Witness Assistance Program (VWAP).
+See section 2400. - 5.
+Witness.
+See section 2400. - 6.
+SAPR Program.
+The Marine Corps Sexual Assault Prevention and Response Program requirements are contained in reference (an).

-4. Victim and Witness Assistance Program (VWAP).
-A multidisciplinary program to assist victims and witnesses of crime to ensure that the military criminal justice system affords crime victims and witnesses their rights, without infringing on the constitutional rights of an accused, to ensure they receive appropriate assistance.
-VWAP incorporates police personnel, criminal investigators, service providers, judge advocates, corrections personnel, and unit commanding officers, to assist victims and witnesses of crime through the criminal justice process.

-5. Witness.
-As defined under VWAP, a witness is a person who has information or evidence about a crime, and provides that knowledge to a DOD component about an offense in the investigative jurisdiction of a DOD component.
-When the witness is a minor, that term includes a family member or legal guardian.
-The term does not include a defense witness or an individual involved in the crime as a perpetrator or accomplice.

-6. SAPR Program.
-The Marine Corps Sexual Assault Prevention and Response Program is contained in reference (an).
 MPs should be aware of the requirements contained in this order and the procedures for handling an unrestricted report of sexual assault under appendix C of reference (an).
+SAPR covers adult sexual assault offenses that are not domestic abuse cases as defined in reference (ao). - 7.
+Family Advocacy Program.
+FAP provides services to eligible beneficiaries for all domestic abuse cases as outlined in reference (ao).
+FAP reporting is required for victims of crimes committed by a: (1) current or former spouse, parent, or guardian of the victim; (2) person with whom the victim shares a child in common; or (3) current or former intimate partner with whom the victim shares or has shared a common domicile.